Skip to main content

 Once a peptide has demonstrated a favorable safety profile in Phase I, it advances to a Phase II trial.
 These studies involve a larger group of individuals who have the condition the therapy is intended to treat.
 The dual focus of Phase II is to further evaluate safety and to begin assessing the peptide’s effectiveness, or efficacy.

-Researchers collect data on how well the therapy works at the dosages identified in Phase I and continue to monitor for any that may appear with continued use in a specific patient population.
-For a protocol involving Ipamorelin/CJC-1295, a Phase II trial would aim to confirm that the peptide blend effectively stimulates release and to document its effects on sleep quality, body composition, and other target metrics over a period of several months.
+Researchers collect data on how well the therapy works at the dosages identified in Phase I and continue to monitor for any side effects that may appear with continued use in a specific patient population.
+For a protocol involving Ipamorelin/CJC-1295, a Phase II trial would aim to confirm that the peptide blend effectively stimulates growth hormone release and to document its effects on sleep quality, body composition, and other target metrics over a period of several months.

 Phase III Large-Scale Confirmation